 This Olive Oil Cake recipe is easy and delicious!
-Lightly sweetened, and infused with with orange zest and rosemary, perfect for dessert, brunch or afternoon tea.
+It is lightly sweetened and infused with orange zest and rosemary, perfect for dessert, brunch, or afternoon tea.
 Video.

-This Olive Oil Cake with orange and rosemary is pretty stress-free.
-Incredibly easy to whip up and comes out tender, moist and delicious.
+This Olive Oil Cake with orange and rosemary tastes light and refreshing, citrusy and complex with subtle grassy notes of olive oil.
+It is incredibly easy to whip up and comes out tender, moist, and light.
+For extra citrus flavor, serve it with our Lemon Glaze.

 Ingredients In Olive Oil Cake